Nursing and Midwifery

 - Registered with the Nursing & Midwifery Board of Australia?

-- Keen to improve your confidence, skills and knowledge in a supported program in the acute environment?
+- Keen to improve your confidence, skills and knowledge in a supported program in the hospital environment?

 - Keen to work for a leading public health service?

 Registered Nurses who are eligible for this program meet all three of the following criteria:

 - You have qualified and registered with AHPRA in the last 3 years and have been working on a fixed term, part time or full time basis.

 - You have not been accepted into and completed a formal Graduate Nurse Program.

 - You will have full working rights in Australia at the commencement of the ECN program.

 Acute nursing experience is viewed favourably but not essential.
 Perhaps you have been working in subacute or aged care, or doing some agency nursing - we can offer you a supported pathway into nursing at Eastern Health with our friendly teams in our award winning health service.

 You will benefit from a structured, comprehensive induction program, regular study days, clinical assessments and regular feedback.